codemagic-ci-cd/codemagic-docs/content/knowledge-base/import-variables-from-secret-manager.md

 Environment variables can be added at application level, or if you are using a Team, they can be added in the **Global variables and secrets** section of you Team settings.

-Add these variables to a group called `doopler_credentials`.
+Add these variables to a group called `doppler_credentials`.

 ### Storing a secret in Doppler
 To store a secret in Doppler, do the following: